Managing Fx risk on Masala Bond Investment

 Search for good USD yield is on given the abundant liquidity and near-zero deposit rates in the US.
 Masala Bonds or in other words INR bonds listed overseas where coupons are paid in INR offers attractive yields.
 Yields on Masala bonds range between 5.50% to 8.00% in INR.
 The only risk to be managed to get a decent yield here is the Fx risk of USDINR.
 If the fx risk is managed well, 3.00%-5.00% of USD yield is possible.
 Off late we have seen inquiries on Fx risk management related to Masala bonds and hence we are putting up a small note.

 We present here some hedge instruments which are effective and cost less so that your yields are better.
-Please find a few scenarios at different spot levels after one year for various hedge instruments and related returns in bonds in the tables below.
+Please find few scenarios at different spot levels after one year for various hedge instrument and related return in bond in the tables below

 Characteristics of instruments in short: